LakasNetwork/savore/_posts/2023-02-05-other-things-to-get.md

 ---
 layout: post
-title: "Other Essentials in Your New Journey"
+title: "Essentials in Your New Journey"
 description: "Once you have the things you NEED, you also want to take care of these essentials to make your new journey more convenient."
 date:  2023-02-05
 author: rye
 categories: [canada journey]
-image: assets/images/thumbnails/YT003 Other Essentials.png
+image: assets/images/thumbnails/YT-003.jpg
 published: true
 redirect_from:
   - /canada%20journey/2023/02/05/other-things-to-get.html